 Tip: Store the components of the snapshot in a compressed file if you want to save space.
-If you compress the snapshot in a BZIP2, GZIP, TAR, or ZIP format, you can use the -file option with the deployment utility to extract the snapshot instead of specifying a customized decompression command.
+If you compress the snapshot in a BZIP2, GZIP, TAR, or ZIP

 3. Optional: After you create the snapshot, you can restart the instance.